Inqnuam/serverless-aws-lambda/resources/express.md

 route.handle is similar to Express [app.METHOD("/somePath, ...")](https://expressjs.com/en/4x/api.html#app), a function (async or not) which accepts 3 arguments. request, response and next.

-Using this Express syntax requies esbuild `target` to be at least "ES2018" (NodeJS 11 i guess).
-By default it is set to "ES2018" 🙂.

 More info about request, response, and next soon ...

 ### Request